 Once you have made the decision that you need to sign up for Medicare part A and Part B, it is time to decide how you fill the financial holes present in original Medicare.
-To learn more about the out of pocket costs with original Medicare, take a look Here.
 It is important to note that this discussion will not include retiree coverage from a former employer, the government, or through military service.
 If you do not plan on receiving retiree benefits, you will have to turn to the private market to find the best plan to fit your healthcare needs.
 This Article will help you learn how each product type works, Medigap Vs. Medicare Advantage.

 There are two main ways to receive additional coverage when you are Medicare eligible.
 The first is Medigap (sometimes referred to as a Medicare supplement).
 The second option is Medicare Advantage (often referred to as Part C or MA plans).